 First and foremost, let's address the safety aspect.
 Bartenders are responsible for ensuring the well-being of their customers, as well as maintaining a safe environment within the establishment.
 Bottle caps, especially those made of metal, can potentially be used as weapons if they remain on the bottles.
 Unfortunately, in some situations, arguments and altercations can arise, and having a readily available object that can be used to harm others is a risk that establishments aim to avoid.

-Furthermore, leaving the cap on a full bottle of can actually increase its potential as a projectile.
+Furthermore, leaving the cap on a full bottle of water can actually increase its potential as a projectile.
 In the unfortunate event that a bottle is thrown, the cap can act as a stabilizing factor, allowing for a more accurate and forceful throw.
 By removing the cap, the chances of someone causing harm intentionally or unintentionally with a full bottle of water are significantly reduced.

 I recall an incident at a bar where a heated argument broke out between two patrons.
 The situation quickly escalated, and one of the individuals grabbed a bottle of water from the bar counter.
 However, due to the bartender's quick thinking and adherence to safety protocols, the cap had already been removed.
 This small but crucial action prevented what could have been a potentially dangerous situation.

 It is worth noting that this practice is not limited to water bottles alone.
-Alcoholic beverages, such as and , also have their caps removed, albeit for different reasons.
+Alcoholic beverages, such as beer and cider, also have their caps removed, albeit for different reasons.
 In the case of beers and ciders, the removal of the cap is essential to ensure that the bottle is properly sealed and to prevent any contamination or spoilage.
 Additionally, removing the cap allows for the insertion of a pour spout, which facilitates a smoother and more controlled pour.

 To summarize, bartenders take bottle caps for a variety of reasons.
 Primarily, it is done to ensure the safety of customers and prevent the potential use of bottle caps as weapons.
 Additionally, removing the cap from alcoholic beverages allows for proper sealing and the use of pour spouts.
 These seemingly small actions contribute to maintaining a safe and enjoyable environment for all patrons.